 Work From Home Cyber Security Tips

 It’s no secret that working from home has become the new normal for many of us.
 According to a recent study by Upwork (an online freelancing platform), the number of Americans working from home is projected to reach around 40.7 million by 2026.
-To put this into perspective, that’s approximately 25% of the entire American workforce (as of Feb 2020)!
+To put this into perspective, that’s approximately 25% of the entire American workforce (as of Feb 2023)!
 It’s safe to say that remote work is here to stay and it’s a trend that will only continue to grow.

 While there are many benefits to working from home, some challenges come with it — one of which is cyber security.
-When you’re working from home, you’re not just responsible for your own data and devices, and you’re also responsible for keeping your company’s or client’s data safe.
+When you’re working from home, you’re not just responsible for your own data and devices, but you’re also responsible for keeping your company’s or client’s data safe.

 In this quick guide, we’ll share some working-from-home cyber security tips to help you keep your data safe when working remotely.